Huisheng Ai

 Huisheng Ai (艾辉胜, born in 1958) is the current director of both the Hematology and Radiation Therapy Departments of the 307th Hospital of Chinese People’s Liberation Army.
 He joined the hospital in 1983.
 After a short time working in various departments, he settled in the radiation and homeopathy departments, the most revered in the hospital.
 Huisheng Ai, Guo Mei, and the medical team developed microtransplantation treatment for leukemia.

 Education

 Huisheng Ai got his master's degree from Second Military Medical University.

 Honors

-Huisheng Ai was honored with Second National Youth Star of Medical Science in 1996.

-In 2004 and 2005, Ai got second-class Merit.

-In 2006, Huisheng Ai was awarded with the title of Silver Star of Science and Technology.
+Huisheng Ai was honored with he Second National Youth Star of Medical Science in 1996.
+Ai earned second-class Merit in 2004 and 2005.
+Huisheng Ai was awarded with the title of Silver Star of Science and Technology in 2006.

-Other leadership

 Huisheng Ai is a member of EGIL (European group for the Immunological classification of Leukemia).
 He serves as a member of Chinese Society of Clinical Oncology.
-At the end of 2012, at the invitation of Blood, Ai became a member on its editorial board.
+Ai became a member the editorial board of the journal Blood in 2012.